Airline deregulation: Criticisms

 The consequences of deregulation have been very adverse.
 Our airlines, once world leaders, are now laggards in every category, including fleet age, service quality and international reputation.
 Fewer and fewer flights are on time.
 Airport congestion has become a staple of late-night comedy shows.
 An even higher percentage of bags are lost or misplaced.
 Last-minute seats are harder and harder to find.
 Passenger complaints have skyrocketed.
 Airline service, by any standard, has become unacceptable.

-Crandall has also criticized deregulation for causing airlines to cut service to smaller airports, resulting in a "relatively unsatisfactory transportation network;" he argues that this "has accelerated the movement of people towards the big cities and has discouraged the creation of medium-sized cities."
+Crandall has also criticized deregulation for causing airlines to cut services to smaller airports, resulting in a "relatively unsatisfactory transportation network;" he argues that this "has accelerated the movement of people toward the big cities and has discouraged the creation of medium-sized cities."